 Our experience is that P&L responsibility is usually held by people more senior in the business – Business Unit Heads, Directors, MDs, and CEOs.

 Even if it has not been explicitly assigned, we believe every Product Manager should feel responsible for product profitability.

-We buy-into the mini-CEO mentality where as a Product Manager you should view running your product like running a small business within the context of your wider organisation.
+We buy-into the mini-CEO mentality where, as a Product Manager, you should view running your product like running a small business within the context of your wider organization.
 You bring a product-focused and balanced view supported by a good understanding of all the different aspects of your product e.g. technical, commercial, operational.

 Should Product Managers be responsible for profit?

 What people often actually mean with this question is “is the product generating enough income and making sufficient contribution to the business?”